 “Something’s different,” I gasped to my husband upon returning home from our weekend at the Woodstock Inn & Resort in central Vermont.
 “I’m… I’m… not crabby anymore!”

-It’s now been a week since we finished our stay, and I can definitively state that this mini-vacation has had potent, positive, and lasting effects.
+It’s now been a week since we finished our stay, and I can definitively state that this romantic New England getaway has had potent, positive, and lasting effects.

 Let’s back up and investigate: WHAT about that destination transformed these two harried middle school teachers and double parents back into balanced, connected humans?

-Last Friday when our car screeched out of our driveway in Boston to launch a Woodstock Inn getaway (thank you, grandparents, for lovingly caring for our kids!)
+Last Friday when our car screeched out of our driveway in Boston to launch a Vermont getaway at the Woodstock Inn and Resort (thank you, grandparents, for lovingly caring for our kids!)
 I was a snippy mess.
 With my exhausted, squabbling brain in full effect, you would not have wanted to be in the vehicle with me right then.

 Now, here’s the first unanticipated benefit of Woodstock, Vermont: at 2.5 hours from Boston, it’s the perfect distance to have unhurried adult conversation at last, uninterrupted by wails of, “Mama, I wanted to cut the waffle myseeeeelf!
 Waaahh!”

 By the time we pulled up at the hotel, my breathing had steadied, and the astounding reality had set in: I would not need to pack lunches or wash dishes for the next THREE DAYS!
 But that was only the beginning.